Get a quote

 • An updated deed.

-If you don’t notify the insurance company, it may cancel the policy, leaving the home unprotected from loss.
+If you don’t notify the insurance company, it may cancel the policy, leaving the home unprotected from both property and liability losses.
 This can lead to problems for the executor who is managing the estate or for the person who ultimately inherits the house.

 Check into coverage options

 When you notify the insurance company, take a moment to ask about coverage options.
 Many may allow you to keep the same policy until it expires as long as you pay the premium.
-Others may ask you to buy a new policy.
+Others may ask you to buy a new policy or cancel the current policy.
 Be sure to note details, particularly deadlines, so you don’t have an insurance lapse.

 Ask about homeowners insurance during probate